EIS-ITS/vss-cli/README.md

 ## Versioning

-The API versions are tagged based on [Semantic Versioning](https://semver.org/).
+The `vss-cli` versions are tagged based on [Semantic Versioning](https://semver.org/).
 Versions available in the [tags section](https://gitlab-ee.eis.utoronto.ca/vss/vss-cli/tags).

 ## Contributing

-Refer to the [Contributing Guide](CONTRIBUTING.md) for details on our code of conduct and the process of submitting code to the repository.
+Refer to the [Contributing Guide](CONTRIBUTING.md) and [Contributors](CONTRIBUTORS.md) for details on our code of conduct and the process of submitting code to the repository.

+## Changelog 📝

+Refer to the [Changelog file](CHANGELOG.md) for details.

 [docs]: https://eis.utoronto.ca/~vss/vss-cli/
 [download the tarball]: https://pypi.python.org/pypi/vss-cli